 A financial liability is recognised on the balance sheet when, and only when, the entity becomes a party to the contractual provisions of the instrument.
 The initial recognition of financial liability is at fair value normally represented by the transaction price.
-The transaction price for financial liability not classified at fair value through income statement includes the transaction costs that are directly attributable to the acquisition or issue of financial liability.
-Transaction costs incurred on the acquisition or issue of financial liability classified at fair value through profit are expensed immediately.
+The transaction price for financial liability not classified at fair value through statement of return includes the transaction costs that are directly attributable to the acquisition or issue of the financial liability.
+Transaction costs incurred on the acquisition or issue of financial liability classified at fair value through profit and loss are expensed immediately.
 The transactions are recorded at the trade date.

-Financial liabilities including bank and other borrowings are classified as current liabilities unless there is an unconditional right to defer settlement of the liability for at least 12 months after the balance sheet date.
+Financial liabilities including bank and other borrowings are classified as current liabilities unless there is an unconditional right to defer settlement of the liability for at least 12 months after the end of the reporting year.